Group Art Therapy comes in may guises...

 Environmental art therapy

 This is a growing aspect of Art Therapy where outdoor spaces are the space in which art therapy occurs, linking it with personal, local and global seasons, weather and change.
-Sometimes too a person's own Art Therapy process takes the therapy into wider situations and settings, but this is speciffic to there therapeutic needs of the person/group.
+Sometimes too a person's own Art Therapy process takes the therapy into wider situations and settings, but this is specific to the therapeutic needs of the person/group.

 Clinical Training groups

-Trainees and/or qualified clinicians of Arts Therapies, Psychotherapies, Counselling, Social work, Education, Healthcare, Charities, Prison/Probation Services etc etc, can beneffit from a closed confidential group therapy space for personal clinical refflection, expression and exploration.
+Trainees and/or qualified clinicians of Arts Therapies, Psychotherapies, Counselling, Social work, Education, Healthcare, Charities, Prison/Probation Services etc etc, can benefit from a closed confidential group therapy space for personal clinical reflection, expression and exploration.
 Burnout and overload resulting in depression and other mental and physical ailments are prevalent in these pressured industries.
+You may also wish to learn about the use of creative techniques and art-therapeutic thinking to benefit your own work.
 Bespoke groups can be designed and arranged.